andreyorst/grscheme/README.md

 executed only when it holds `#t`, similarly to `if`, `cond` is a special form.

 ### The `let` procedure
-`let` is used to create local bindings. `let` form should be equal to the `letrec` form by default.
+`let` is used to create local bindings.
 The syntax is:

 ```
 (let (<binding 1>